GlennFischer032/sensitive-desktop/README.md

 ## Overview

-Sensitive Desktop is a complete solution for managing remote desktop connections with a focus on security, scalability, and user experience.
+Secure Desktop is a complete solution for managing remote desktop connections with a focus on security, scalability, and user experience.
 The system consists of three main components:

 1. **Desktop Manager API**: Backend service that handles business logic, database operations, and communication with external services like Guacamole.